demisto/content/Packs/Legacy/Classifiers/classifier-Prisma_Cloud_CHANGELOG.md

 ## [Unreleased]
-Fixed an issue that caused all incidents to be classified into 'Prisma Cloud' generic incident type.
+Fixed an issue that caused all incidents to be classified into the 'Prisma Cloud' generic incident type.

 ## [20.4.0] - 2020-04-14